Dr Jekyll and Mr Hyde (character)

-Dr. Henry Jekyll, nicknamed in some copies of the story as Harry Jekyll, and his alter ego, Mr. Edward Hyde, is the central character of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde.
-In the story, he is a good friend of main protagonist Gabriel John Utterson.
-Jekyll is a kind and respected English doctor who has repressed evil urges inside of him.
-In an attempt to hide this, he develops a type of serum that he believes will effectively compartmentalize his dark side.
+Dr Henry Jekyll, and his alter ego Mr Edward Hyde, is the central character of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde.
+In the story, Dr Jekyll is a good friend of main protagonist Gabriel John Utterson.
+Living in Leicester Square, west of Covent Garden, Jekyll is a kind and respected English doctor struggling with repressed evil urges.
+As a potential solution, he develops a serum that he believes will effectively compartmentalize his dark side.
 Instead, Jekyll transforms into Edward Hyde, the physical and mental manifestation of his evil personality.
 This process happens more regularly until Jekyll becomes unable to control when the transformations occur.
+Dr Jekyll roams Soho as Mr Hyde and Dr Jekyll inhabits Leicester Square as himself.